DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-15-removing-the-reference-number-and-searching-by-email-address.md

 ---
-title: Removing the reference number and searching by email address
+title: 'Exploration: removing the reference number'
-description: As candidates no longer get a reference number for their application, we have removed it.
-Users can now search by email address instead.
+description: As candidates no longer get a reference number for their application, we’re researching the impact of Manage removing it and letting users search by email address instead.
 date: 2021-12-09
 screenshots:
   items: